Hanabi-Live/hanabi-live/docs/VARIANTS.md

 ### Colorless Suit

-* The purple suit is replaced with a white suit.
+* An white suit is added as a 6th suit.
 * No color clues touch the white suit.